 ECM mentors are only available during the academic year when classes are in session.
-They arrange contacts with students based their individual schedules.
+They arrange contact with you based both of your individual schedules.

 How long does it take to get a response?

 The mentor will make the initial contact within 48-72 hours via email.
 Occasionally there may be a technical issue with the link provided.
-If you have difficulty with the link or are not contacted within 72 hours, please call the Office of Health Education & Promotion, Health Services at (603) 862-3823.
+If you have difficulty with the link or are not contacted within 72 hours, please call the Health Services at (603) 862-3823.

 What kind of support and help can I expect?

 Initial contact is via email.
-Additional contact is determined by the mentor and student.
+Additional contact is determined by you and the mentor.
 Contact may be via email, phone conversation or face-to-face meeting.

 Is confidentiality respected?

-Mentors respect confidentiality unless a student discloses that they may harm themselves or somebody else.
+Mentors respect confidentiality unless a you discloses that you may harm themselves or somebody else.